Chin National Front

 Discussions regarding the military code of conduct for the Myanmar army and other ethnic armed groups were also discussed.

-- agreed to allow the presence of only the Myanmar army and the CNF within Chin state
+- agreed to allow the presence of only the Myanmar army and the CNF within the Chin State

 - CNF must obtain permission from the government before conducting military exercises